ticky/dotfiles/readme.md

 After completing the relevant platform-specific section,

 * install [git-bash-completion](http://github.com/markgandolfo/git-bash-completion)
+* `cpan Regexp::Common` (frustratingly, will require some basic interaction if you haven't set up CPAN before)
 * `git clone https://github.com/geoffstokes/dotfiles.git ~/dotfiles`
 * `~/dotfiles/install.sh`
   _**NOTE**: If `install.sh` detects that dependencies are missing, it will notify you and abort._